emanoelsg/emanoelsg/README.md

 </p>

 ---
 ## 🚀 Philosophy

-> _"Code is not just about solving problems.
+> "Good software is built step by step.
-> It's about building solutions that scale, last, and generate real value."_
+> My goal is to write code that is clear, maintainable,

----
+> and easy to improve over time."

 ⭐ If you like my work, consider starring a repository
 🤝 Always open to collaborations, partnerships, and cool ideas